 - blood vessels just under the skin.

-A small number of people with MEN1 develop other growths in the bowel, lungs and thymus gland.
-These are called carcinoid tumours.
+People with MEN1 may develop some rare types of brain tumour.
+A small number of people with MEN1 develop tumours in the bowel, lungs and thymus gland.

-You only get one copy of each of your parent’s genes.
-So if one parent has a gene mutation, either you will get the copy containing it, or you will not.
-There is a 1 in 2 (50%) chance the mutation is passed on.
+You only get 1 copy of each of your parent’s genes.
+If 1 parent has a gene variant, you either get the copy containing the variant or you do not.
+This means there is a 1 in 2 (50%) chance you inherit the variant.

 - you have 2 or more endocrine tumours commonly linked to MEN1

-- you have one endocrine tumour commonly linked to MEN1, and a member of your family has MEN1
+- you have 1 endocrine tumour commonly linked to MEN1, and a member of your family has MEN1

-- a genetic test shows you have a MEN1 gene mutation.
+- a genetic test shows you have a MEN1 gene variant.

-If your doctor thinks you may have MEN1, you will usually be offered genetic testing.
-A sample of blood is taken to check for a MEN1 gene mutation.
+If your doctor thinks you may have MEN1, you may be offered genetic testing.
+This involves having a blood test.
+Your blood is checked to see whether you have a MEN1 gene variant.